• By: Legacy Law Centers

 Unlike a will, a revocable trust also avoids a public record of your assets.
 Probate court cases are public proceedings.
 Trusts help promote financial privacy.
 You don’t want to leave your finances at risk or your family at the mercy of state regulation.

-Is Creating a Trust Worth it?
+Is Creating A Trust Worth It?

 The main purpose of a trust is to help the grantor maintain a level of control in estate management.
 The creator can provide their family structure by including conditions like age attainment and restricting access to the money until college graduation or other limits.